-When we think of bright and glowing skin, the first thing that comes to mind is a trip to the salon.
+Whenever we think of bright and glowing skin, the first thing that comes to mind is a trip to the salon.
 But is it possible to achieve salon-like radiant skin at home?
 Definitely!
 Now we have a potent weapon to nourish the skin and reduce the number of visits to salons or spas.
+You can reap the benefits of going to the salon without leaving the comfort of your home.
+This ingredient is known to provide you with a broad range of benefits, whether it is achieving acne-free skin or aiming for the perfect hydrated skin.
 Glycolic acid is universally regarded as a skin fixer by skincare professionals throughout the world, and this is also one of the top recommended solutions for various skin concerns by certified dermatologists.
-Let’s get to know more about this savor in this article.

 What is glycolic acid?

-Glycolic acid is one of the most powerful and potent kinds of Alpha Hydroxy Acid (AHA).
+Something that has been trending for a long time- Glycolic acid is one of the most powerful and potent kinds of Alpha Hydroxy Acid (AHA).
 It is a plant-based ingredient commonly derived from sugarcane.
-It is an exfoliator that removes the dead skin by targeting the upper layer of the skin and breaking the bond between various skin cells.
+It is an exfoliator that removes dead skin by targeting the upper layer of the skin and breaking the bond between various skin cells.
 Glycolic acid is water-soluble and has small molecules that reach into the skin and promote skin cell turnover.

 When and Who should use it?